EoinDavey/Setanta-site/notes/src/language-semantics.md

 # Language semantics

+## Outline - 3/11/2019

+### Semantics

+The language (*name tbd*) is going to be a single threaded, asynchronously executed language.
+It will contains classeswith classic Java style single inheritance.
+It will be dynamically typed, with relatively strong type coercion rules.
+The language will have first order functions.
+It will be garbage collected.
+There will be a keyword to execute any function asynchronously.

+## Decision reasons

 There are many language semantics details to be decided on, including

 - Type system (strong vs weak, static vs dynamic, duck typing)